terascope/standard-assets/docs/operations/data_generator.md

 # data_generator

 A reader like processor that generates sample data.
-The default data generator creates randomized data fitting the format listed below.
-It can also use a custom schema using the [mocker-data-generator](https://github.com/danibram/mocker-data-generator) package to create custom data.
+The default data generator creates randomized data fitting the data format in the examples.
+The processor can also create customized data records if provided a schema that works with the [mocker-data-generator](https://github.com/danibram/mocker-data-generator) package, see the examples below for details.

 ## Usage